0333 5330606

 The exception is pregnancy and maternity.

 The Equality Act 2010 (Amendment) Regulations 2023, a new provision of indirect associative discrimination has been introduced under section 19A of the Equality Act 2010.
-The same provisions for ordinary indirect discrimination apply but the extend to an employee who does not share a protected characteristic with a group that is placed at a particular disadvantage arising from the PCP, but who nonetheless suffers together with that group.
+The same provisions for ordinary indirect discrimination apply but extend to an employee who does not share a protected characteristic with a group that is placed at a particular disadvantage arising from the PCP, but who nonetheless suffers together with that group.

 There will be no indirect discrimination if an employer’s actions are justified.
 To establish justification, an employer will need to show that there is a legitimate aim (ie a real business need) and that the PCP is proportionate to that aim.